ljc-codes/toucan/README.md

    - MongoDB Atlas integration
    - Prebuilt example models and backend interactions.
    - Scripts to build and run services.
-   - GCP CIDC (if triggers and IAM is configured)
+   - GCP CIDC (if triggers and IAM are configured)

 ## Running Toucan
 Current support is limited to OSX